 The first morning I woke up in Japan, I vowed to go out every single day and do something I couldn’t do in America.
-Ten years later, Tokyo is still delivering the good, the bad, and the utterly baffling!
+Ten years later, I’m still stopping in my tracks to puzzle over the good, the bad, and the utterly baffling.

-But mostly, I’m a mystery writer.
+Hi, I’m Jonelle Patrick, and I write mystery novels.
 I belong to the International Thriller Writers, Mystery Writers of America and Sisters In Crime.
 At the moment I’m working on the fourth book in the Only In Tokyo mystery series.

 That might already be more than you wanted to know, but just in case, here are…